OhGreat/Neural_Networks_from_Scratch/README.md

 ## Observations
 It interesting to note that when running the network with only two hidden nodes (which is the minimum requirement to emulate the XOR logic gate), the network sometimes fails to learn to simulate XOR. <br/>
 An example of this behaviour can be seen when running experiments with np.random.seed(0).
 In general, this is the result of bad weight initialization and the more neurons we add to the hidden layer, the harder it is for weight inintialization to influence the learning of the model.<br/>
-An example of the explained behaviour can be seen on the image below.
+An example of the behaviour explained above can be seen on the image below.

 ![Screenshot](results/losses.png)

 The labels represent the parameters of the experiments:<br/>
 <ul>
-  <li>hn : denotes the hidden nodels in the hidden layer of the network.</li>
+  <li><b>hn</b> : denotes the hidden nodels in the hidden layer of the network.</li>
-  <li>lr : denotes the learning rate used during training. </li>
+  <li><b>lr</b> : denotes the learning rate used during training. </li>
-  <li>working: is a boolean value representing if the network learnt to simulate the XOR logic gate properly.</li>
+  <li><b>working</b>: is a boolean value representing if the network learnt to simulate the XOR logic gate properly.</li>
 </ul>

+It is obvious that the experiment with two hidden nodes was not able to learn the XOR logic gate properly, converging to a  Mean Squared Error of around 0.15.

 ## Contributing